dboland77/star-wars-app/README.md

-This frontend application reads from the Star Wars API.
+This frontend application reads from the [Star Wars API](https://swapi.dev/documentation#intro).

-It is built with React, JAvascript and CSS and tested with Cypress.
+It is built with React, Javascript and CSS and tested with Cypress.